opendevstack/ods-core/ods-devenv/README.md

 # To deploy the ODS box in a specific VPC, specifiy the corresponding subnet
 # To connect to the machine, port forwarding using the AWS SSM Agent may be required
 ./run-on-aws.sh --iam-instance-profile arn:aws:iam::############:instance-profile/AmazonSSMManagedInstanceCore-profilename --subnet-id subnet-#################

+# To stop an ODS box, e.g. for the weekend, run this sequence of commands from the ODS box terminal
+cd "${HOME}/opendevstack/ods-core"
+bash ods-devenv/scripts/deploy.sh --target stop_ods
+sudo shutdown -h now

+# To restart ODS services on a rebooted ODS box, run this sequence of commands from the ODS box terminal
+cd "${HOME}/opendevstack/ods-core"
+bash ods-devenv/scripts/deploy.sh --target startup_ods
 ```

 ## Connecting to the ODS box